If you are a vegetarian…

 POPULAR VEGETARIAN DISHES

-Falafel is the archetypically Middle Eastern dish.
-Made from ground fava (broad) beans, chickpeas or a mixture of the two, these deep-fried balls are a staple of Levantine cuisine.
-Whether eaten alone as a quick snack, or served in a pitta with salad and tahini-based sauces, they are a common sight at food stalls and restaurants from Aden to Istanbul, and from Baghdad to Benghazi.
+Falafel is mainly from Levantine cuisine, made of broad beans or chickpeas or a mixture of the two.
+These deep-fried balls are can be eaten alone as a quick snack, or served in a pitta with salad and tahini-based sauces, they are a common sight at food stalls and restaurants from Aden to Istanbul, and from Baghdad to Benghazi.
 But if you ask where falafel actually comes from, you’ll never get the same answer twice.
+In Iran, it is a popular sandwich that you can find it everywhere.
+Also, it is a cheap food and is suitable for those travelers who want to be more economic.

 - Kashk-e Bademjan (eggplant with whey sauce dip)